Summary

 Generally, the inability to delegate decision-making authority falls into one of several categories:

-• management is reluctant to give up control;
+• Management is reluctant to give up control.

-• management doesn’t believe the employee has the skill set, experience, or understanding of business priorities;
+• Management doesn’t believe the employee has the skill set, experience, or understanding of business priorities.

-• management has hired, promoted, or otherwise put an employee in a position they cannot fulfill successfully (The Peter Principle);
+• Management has hired, promoted, or otherwise put an employee in a position they cannot fulfill successfully (The Peter Principle).

-• an employee has previously demonstrated poor decision-making;
+• An employee has previously demonstrated poor decision-making.

-• the employee is incapable of assessing the situation due to multiple factors including the wrong person for the job;
+• The employee is incapable of assessing the situation due to multiple factors, including the wrong person for the job.

-• the company has created conflicting priorities and demands at the employee level;
+• The company has created conflicting priorities and demands at the employee level.

-• external factors prevent delegation – regulatory, legal or other restrictions; or
+• External factors prevent delegation – regulatory, legal, or other restrictions; or

-• some combination of the above items.
+• Some combination of the above items.

 Furthermore, your organization needs to be in learning mode.
 Perpetual learning means that every employee improves their skills and decision-making abilities through practice.
 Yes, mistakes happen.
 Those mistakes are less costly than having an organization constrained by limiting who in the organization can make decisions.

 In addition to being proactive and continually learning, your team needs to understand that even the right decision may not generate the desired outcome.
 The goal is to develop organization-wide analytical skills.
-Those analytical capabilities can determine if an issue is a result of poor decision-making or unforeseeable consequences.
+Those analytical capabilities can determine if an issue is a result of poor decision-making or unforeseen consequences.

 Review Results